apache/spark/UPDATING.md

 - `get_tabledata` returns list of rows instead of API response in dict format.
 This method is deprecated in favor of `list_rows`. (breaking change)

+#### `airflow.providers.google.cloud.hooks.cloud_build.CloudBuildHook`

+#### `airflow.providers.google.cloud.operators.cloud_build.CloudBuildCreateBuildOperator`

+The `api_version` has been removed and will not be used since we migrate `CloudBuildHook` from using Discovery API to native google-cloud-build python library.

+The `body` parameter in `CloudBuildCreateBuildOperator` has been deprecated.
+ Instead, you should pass body using the `build` parameter.

 #### `airflow.providers.google.cloud.hooks.dataflow.DataflowHook.start_python_dataflow`

 #### `airflow.providers.google.cloud.hooks.dataflow.DataflowHook.start_python_dataflow`